Plumped up some sun-dried figs into...

 approx. 20 minutes

-.
-In a medium (8 inch/ 20cm) saucepan...pour the Port wine and place the cinnamon stick in the liquid.
-Cover the pot and bring to a boil.
-Once boiling...uncover pot and let it boil for another 2 minutes.
-Then take out the cinnamon stick or else the fragrance will end up overpowering the Port wine.
+2. In a medium (8 inch/ 20cm) saucepan...pour the Port wine and place the cinnamon stick in the liquid.
+Cover the pot and bring it to a BOIL and then remove the lid let it boil for another 2 minutes.
+Take out the cinnamon stick .

-.
-Bring the heat down to medium and add the figs side by side, as best you can.
-Cover the pot for 2 minutes and then lower to a simmer heat for another 8 minutes.
-Shut off heat...leave the cover on (don't open the lid) and let stand there until it reaches room temperature.
-This will take several hours...just leave it alone.
+3. Bring the heat down to MEDIUM and add the figs side by side, as best you can.
+Cover the pot for 2 minutes and then lower the heat to a simmer for another 8 minutes.
+Shut the heat off and leave the cover on until it reaches room temperature.
+This will take several hours.

-Note: Although not a necesssary step...I do, once and a while turn the jar upside down to let the Port syrup spread throughout the figs.
+Note: Although not a necessary step...I do, once and a while turn the jar upside down to let the Port syrup spread throughout the figs.

-Note: Although not a necesssary step...I do, once and a while turn the jar upside down to let the Port syrup spread throughout the figs.
+Note: Although not a necessary step...I do, once and a while turn the jar upside down to let the Port syrup spread throughout the figs.

 The advantage of this recipe is that the figs